 Law Enforcement Authority of Campus Security Personnel

 The SMU Police Department is a fully empowered law enforcement agency that is certified by the State of Texas.
-University police officers are armed, state-commissioned peace officers with full police authority, duties and responsibilities.
+SMU Police officers are armed, state-commissioned peace officers with full police authority, duties and responsibilities.
 In addition to the campus police officers, the SMU Police Department has uniformed security officers who provide security and support for special event operations.
 The SMU Police Department provides 24-hour emergency services with patrol officers and a communications officer on duty at all times.
-The department consists of 36 staff members; 26 of whom are armed, commissioned peace officers.
+The department consists of 36 staff members; 28 of whom are armed, commissioned peace officers.
 The SMU Police Department has the responsibility and duty to enforce all local, state, and federal laws and to effect arrest and to provide for referral for prosecution of crimes to the city and county judicial systems.
 Criminal violations will be processed through the Dallas County District Attorney's Office, or Federal criminal justice system.
 Officers also write citations for the City of University Park and the City of Dallas, Justice of the Peace, Precinct 3.

 Municipal Law Enforcement Jurisdiction